Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The Litigation Fee of $13.75 may be applied to each offense, as the Judge so determines, for citations heard in Court or for citations whose defendants fail to appear in Court.
 It would not be charged for citations paid for before court.
 Ninety-eight percent (98%) of these fees go to the Tennessee Department of Safety & Homeland Security, with two percent (2%) going to help pay for the costs of citations going through the Court system.

-As with the fines paid to our Court, all Court Costs, Cash Bond Forfeitures and Litigation Fees may only be paid by cash or money order to The City of Berry Hill.
-We do not accept credit cards, debit cards or checks for payments for traffic citations.
+As with the fines paid to our Court, all Court Costs, Cash Bond Forfeitures and Litigation Fees may only be paid by cash, check, cashier’s check or money order to The City of Berry Hill.
+We do not accept credit cards or debit cards for payments for traffic citations at this time.

 The administrative offices at Berry Hill City Hall, 698 Thompson Lane, are open Monday through Friday, 8:30 am - 5:00 pm (except on holidays).
 The police department, also located at 698 Thompson Lane, is open 24 hours a day, 7 days a week.
 The police department entrance is on the Thompson Lane side of the building and has "Berry Hill Police" over the door.